Welcome to NYC Housing Recovery

 Build It Back is helping 8,300 homeowners and landlords of 1-4 unit homes, housing a total of 12,500 families.
 In the hardest hit waterfront communities, Build It Back is rebuilding and elevating almost 1,375 homes to today’s stringent regulations for flood compliance.
 Another 6,600 homeowners with moderate Sandy damage are being assisted with repair and reimbursement - helping neighborhoods that were not in the floodplain when Sandy hit and homeowners who did not have flood insurance.
 Through Build It Back’s Multi-family Program, more than 19,600 households in 143 developments have received assistance through repairs, resiliency upgrades, and reimbursement services, as well as 242 low-income households through rental assistance.

 The City is nearing completion of its Hurricane Sandy housing recovery efforts.
-Through August 2018, the Build It Back program has served 99.8% percent of approximately 8,300 homeowners (totaling 12,500 households) through either a reimbursement check, construction start, or acquisition.
-The vast majority of these homeowners - 95 percent - have received their full benefit, including construction, reimbursement, or acquisition of their home.
-Over 4,800 projects have been completed across Sandy-impacted areas in Brooklyn, The Bronx, Queens, and Staten Island, including 98 percent of City-managed construction projects, and 93 percent of all construction projects, which also includes homeowner-managed construction.
+As of May, 2019, the Build It Back Program has served 99.9 percent of approximately 8,300 homeowners (totaling 12,500 households) through either a reimbursement check, construction start, or acquisition.
+The vast majority of these homeowners - 99 percent - have received their full benefit, including construction, reimbursement, or acquisition of their home.
+Over 5,100 projects have been completed across Sandy-impacted areas in Brooklyn, The Bronx, Queens, and Staten Island, including 99.9 percent of City-managed construction projects, and 98 percent of all construction projects, which also includes homeowner-managed construction.